oretoise/docs/_docs/reports/python-reports/funnel-report.md

 ```bash
 pip install --upgrade numpy pandas
 ```
 This script refrences information contained in supporting `colleges.csv` and `programs.csv` files for formatting of the associated namesake.
-Make sure to have files titled as such in the working directory of this script when executing.
+Make sure to have files with these titles in the working directory of this script when executing.

 The `colleges.csv` should contain